Abhijit85/FederatedRAG/README.md

 # Optional privacy controls
 SYNAPSE_ENABLE_DP=1
 SYNAPSE_DP_EPSILON=1.0
+TEXTGRAD_SAMPLE_WITH_REPLACEMENT=0
 ```

 The agent sends chat completions to `https://openrouter.ai/api/v1/chat/completions`.
 After editing `.env`, run `set -a; source .env; set +a` (or the equivalent in your shell) before launching any scripts.
+Toggle `TEXTGRAD_SAMPLE_WITH_REPLACEMENT` to `1` when you want TextGrad’s mini-batches to sample with replacement (allowing repeated questions within an epoch); leave it `0` for the default shuffle-without-replacement behavior.

 ### MongoDB Atlas Vector Search
 MathQA retrieval expects a MongoDB Atlas vector index on the collection that stores embeddings (`math_problems` by default, or `vectors` if you prefer).
 Create the index from the Atlas UI (Search/Vector Search tab) with this JSON definition: